 You are also able to filter the data and maps on the geoCommons database using any number, string or attribute of data available.
 Once finished, you are able to share your map or embed it on your website or blog.

-These map-making tools are incredibly useful if maps are an important factor of your blog.
+These map-making tools are incredibly useful if maps are an important factor in your blog.
 Even if they aren’t, maybe discovering these tools will give you the inspiration you need to make some interactive maps for your blog.